 Confirmation for Children

 The Confirmation Prep Program is run under the Religious Education Office.
 The ordinary age for the Sacrament of Confirmation in the Diocese of Harrisburg is 8th grade.
 Two years of religious education (York Catholic or Religious Education program) is required for Sacramental preparation by the Diocese.
 The program for High school students is run under St. Joseph Religious Education in connection with the Youth and Young Adult Ministries Office.
-For information and important dates required specifically for high school students, please see below.
+For information and important dates required, please see below.